“Protecting our salmon and ensuring their survival for future generations through education, advocacy, and outreach.” — FISH Mission

 FISH is the result of many successful partnerships that formed after the Issaquah Salmon Hatchery was threatened with closure in 1992.
-Private citizens as well as community and business leaders joined forces to save this regional treasure.
+Private citizens, community leaders & business leaders teamed together to save both the Issaquah hatchery and the salmon runs in Issaquah Creek.
 FISH is a 501(c)(3) non-profit organization that today is supported by its members, the City of Issaquah, local businesses and service organizations.

-The Issaquah hatchery is the most-visited state hatchery.
-With some 350,000 visitors a year, it is the only urban location in Washington where visitors can get nose-to-nose with a salmon that has returned home to spawn.
+The Issaquah hatchery is the most-visited in the state, welcoming over 100,000 visitors a year.
+The hatchery is the only urban location in Washington where visitors can get nose-to-nose with a salmon that has returned home to spawn.
 The Issaquah hatchery provides a unique “outdoor laboratory” for visitors to learn up close about salmon and watershed stewardship.

 FISH trains guides who amaze visitors with their depth of knowledge about the Northwest salmon life cycle, the importance of watershed stewardship and the operations of the historic hatchery.

 FISH docents are trained by fish biologists, watershed managers and hatchery staff to provide accurate and astonishing information about the salmon.
-They provide free tours of the hatchery to visitors, many of them school children from the Puget Sound region and scores of others from around the globe who have come to see salmon spawn in Issaquah Creek.
-More than 9,000 people on average receive educational tours from FISH annually in the fall, and FISH volunteers each year contribute more than 3,000 hours of service to the community.
+They provide tours of the hatchery to visitors, many of them school children from the Puget Sound region and scores of others from around the globe who have come to see salmon spawn in Issaquah Creek.
+More than 10,000 people on average receive educational tours from FISH annually, and FISH volunteers each year contribute more than 3,000 hours of service to the community.

-FISH also offers an in-class lessons to local students and gives presentations to more than 5,000 students annually.
+FISH also offers an in-class lessons to local students and gives presentations to more than 5,000 students.

 Other educational opportunities include week-long salmon science camps, Super Salmon Sleuths, a science program designed especially for preschool-aged children, and the Salmon Squad program for Scouts and other youth groups.